zoranzaric/zf2/README.md

 INSTALLATION
 ------------

-Please see INSTALL.txt.
+Please see INSTALL.md.

 CONTRIBUTING
 ------------

-If you wish to contribute to Zend Framework 2.0, please make sure you have signed a CLA (http://framework.zend.com/cla), and please read both the README-DEV.txt and README-GIT.txt file.
+If you wish to contribute to Zend Framework 2.0, please make sure you have signed a CLA (http://framework.zend.com/cla), and please read both the README-DEV.md and README-GIT.md file.

 QUESTIONS AND FEEDBACK
 ----------------------